lukeed/arr/benchmarks/results/node-8.md

-# Benchmark Results for Node `v8.1.4` (Current)
+# Benchmark Results for Node `v8.17.0` (LTS)
-All benchmarks were run on the same machine:
+All benchmarks were run on the same Google Cloud instance:

 ```
-MacBook Pro (Retina, 15-inch, Early 2013)
-- 2.4 GHz Intel Core i7
-- 8 GB 1600 MHz DDR3
+Machine type
+  n2-standard-4 (4 vCPUs, 16 GB memory)
+CPU platform
+  Intel Cascade Lake
+Image OS
+  debian-9-stretch-v20191210
 ```

-In search for utmost consistency, no other applications were running during testing.
+In search for utmost consistency, no other user processes were running.<br>
 Please note that numbers will vary per machine.

 > Don't forget to view results for other Node versions!